1st Texas Infantry Regiment: Battle of Antietam

 The 1st Texas unknowingly advanced to the Cornfields northern fence, only 30 yards away.
 But before they realized this mistake, a line of blue coated soldiers seemingly appeared out of the ground and delivered a volley into the Texans.
 Federal soldiers had been waiting for this moment now for some time because the retreating Union soldiers had warned that the enemy was coming right for them.
-The fire rolled in on the Texans from their right as the 12th Pennsylvania Reserves fired first, followed by a similar regimental volley from the 11th Reserves on the 12th’s right.
+The fire rolled in on the Texans from their right as the 12th Pennsylvania Reserves fired, followed by a volley from the 11th Reserves on the 12th's right.
 The Texans were still reeling from this shock when another volley swept through the 1st Texas from the far left as the 9th Pennsylvania Reserves fired their volley at the left oblique.
 The Texans had walked into a firestorm.
-At first the brave Texans would try to hold their ground under this solid wall of fire, but not even the hardened veterans of the 1st Texas could not withstand such a deadly volley.
-The Texans fell back with the rest of the brigade and would not see any more major action during the battle.
+At first the brave Texans tried to hold their ground under this solid wall of fire, but not even the hardened veterans of the 1st Texas could withstand such a deadly volley.
+The Texans fell back with the rest of the brigade and did not see any more major action during the battle.

 Battle of Gettysburg

-On July 2, 1863 Brigadier General Jerome Robertson and his Texas Brigade arrived at Gettysburg around 9:00 A.M.
+On July 2, 1863, Brigadier General Jerome Robertson and his Texas Brigade arrived at Gettysburg around 9:00 a.m.
 Among the regiments under the command of Robertson was the 1st Texas Infantry.
 The 1st Texas fought hard during its time at Gettysburg and achieved much for fighting with lesser numbers than the enemy.
 Lieutenant Colonel Phillip A. Work commanded the 1st Texas and successfully took the major objectives that he was assigned to take.

 Robertson and his Texas Brigade arrived at their position on Seminary Ridge, along with the rest of the Confederate forces, and quickly organized his regiments left to right with the 3rd Arkansas Infantry Regiment on the left, then the 1st Texas, 4th Texas, and 5th Texas.
 Soon after arrival on Seminary Ridge, both Union and Confederate artillery opened fire.
 According to General R. H. Anderson, the ridge that the enemy forces sat on was about twelve hundred yards away from the ridge that the Confederate forces positioned on.
 Anderson also mentioned that the area between the two ridges was “slightly undulating, enclosed by rail and plank fences and under cultivation.”
 For nearly an hour the Confederate troops stood in formation as the Union artillery collided with their lines.
 The troops of the 1st Texas infantry jumped as the cannon fire hit around them, as did the rest of the Confederate forces, but stood strong in their formation.
 The order to charge and take the heights was finally issued.
 As soon as he received the order, Lieutenant Colonel Phillip Work ran to the front of his regiment, pointed to his regiments flag and yelled “Follow the Lone Star Flag to the top of the mountain!”.